ian-dmello/executive-case-studies/IT-Projects/AI Equity research agent/README.md

 |

-Detects financial, operational, governance, and market risks
+Identifies business, financial, regulatory, governance, and macroeconomic risks.

+|
+|

+Valuation Agent

+|

+Performs valuation using methods such as DCF, P/E, EV/EBITDA, and other relevant techniques.

 |
 |